Olympic champ Jepchirchir wins 50th women's Boston Marathon

 BOSTON (AP) — Reigning Olympic champion Peres Jepchirchir capped the celebration of a half-century of women in the Boston Marathon with a finish to top them all.

-The 28-year-old Kenyan won a see-saw sprint in the final mile on Monday as the world’s most prestigious 26.2-mile race returned to its traditional Patriots’ Day spot in the schedule for the first time since the start of the coronavirus pandemic.
+The 28-year-old Kenyan won a see-saw sprint down the stretch on Monday, when the world’s oldest and most prestigious annual marathon returned to its traditional spring start for the first time since the onset of the coronavirus pandemic.

 “I was feeling she was strong.
-I pushed it,” said Jepchirchir, who earned $150,000 and the traditional gilded olive wreath.
+I pushed it,” said Jepchirchir, who earned $150,000 and the traditional gilded olive wreath to go with her Olympic gold medal and 2021 New York City Marathon title.
 “I fell behind.
 But I didn’t lose hope.”

-Evans Chebet completed the Kenyan sweep, breaking free in the men’s race with about four miles to go to win in 2:06:51.
+Evans Chebet completed the Kenyan sweep, breaking free in the men’s race with about four miles to go to finish in 2:06:51 for his first major marathon victory.
 Gabriel Geay of Tanzania was second, 30 seconds back, and defending champion Benson Kipruto was third.

-American Daniel Romanchuk won his second career men’s wheelchair title in 1:26:58.
+Daniel Romanchuk of Champaign, Illinois, won his second career wheelchair title in 1:26:58.
 Switzerland’s Manuela Schar won her second straight Boston crown and fourth overall, finishing in 1:41:08.

-Ukrainians who were unable to make it to Boston were offered a deferral or refund.
+Forty-four Ukrainians had registered for the race; only 11 started.
+Those who were unable to make it to Boston were offered a deferral or refund.

 “Whatever they want to do, they can do,” Boston Athletic Association President Tom Grilk said.
 “Run this year, run next year.
 You want a puppy?
 Whatever.
 There is no group we want to be more helpful to.”

-Jepchirchir and Yeshaneh spent most of the morning running shoulder to shoulder — or even closer: In the first half, the Ethiopian’s eyes wandered from the course and she drifted into Jepchirchir.
+Jepchirchir and Yeshaneh, who was third in New York last fall, spent most of the morning running shoulder to shoulder — or even closer: Just after the 25-kilometer marker, the Ethiopian’s eyes wandered from the course and she drifted into Jepchirchir.

 Beaten, Yeshaneh finished four seconds back.
 Kenya’s Mary Ngugi finished third for the second time in six months, following her podium in October after the 125th race was delayed, canceled and delayed again.

+About 20 men stayed together — with American CJ Albertson leading for much of the way — before Chebet and Geay broke from the pack coming out of Heartbreak Hill.
+Chebet pulled away a couple of miles later.

+“We had communicated earlier, all of us.
+We wanted to keep running as a group,” said Chebet, who finished fourth in London last fall.
+“I observed that my counterparts were nowhere near me and that gave me the motivation.”

-This year’s race marked the 50th anniversary of Nina Kuscsik’s victory as the inaugural official women’s winner.
-(But not the first woman to finish the race: That honor belongs to Bobbi Gibb, who first ran in 1966 among the unofficial runners known as bandits.)
+This race marked the 50th anniversary of Nina Kuscsik’s victory in the first official women’s race.
+(But not the first woman to finish: That honor belongs to Bobbi Gibb, who first ran in 1966 among the unofficial runners known as bandits.)

+At Wellesley College, the women’s school near the halfway point, the iconic “scream tunnel” was back after the pandemic-induced absence — and louder than ever.
+One spectator in Wellesley held a sign that read “50 Years Women Running Boston,” along with names of the eight who broke the gender barrier in 1972.

+Five of the original pioneers returned for this year’s celebration, including Valerie Rogosheske, who finished sixth in ’72; she ran alongside her daughters this year and served as the honorary starter for the women’s elite field.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.